 During the development of Toronto’s theatre scene in the 50s, 60s and 70s, The University Alumnae Dramatic Club — now renamed The Alumnae Theatre Company — staged the Canadian premieres of such works as Beckett’s Waiting for Godot, Ionesco’s The Lesson and Pinter’s The Caretaker.
 Over the years, many Canadian theatre artists have honed their skills on our stages, including Herbert Whittaker, Martin Hunter, R. H. Thomson, Molly Thom, Drew Carnwath, Shirley Barrie, Kelly Thornton, Mallory Gilbert, Sue Miner and Richard Easton.

 Our mandate is threefold: to produce works that offer strong roles for women; to produce works that are not often seen in Toronto; and to produce works written by Canadians.
-And whether it’s the mandate, or whether it’s the shows, or whether it’s due to our joyful, unadulterated tenacity, we’ve arrived at this: our 92nd consecutive season!
+And whether it’s the mandate, or whether it’s the shows, or whether it’s due to our joyful, unadulterated tenacity, February 2016 marked the 98th birthday of Alumnae Theatre Company!

 What’s next?
 A countdown to our 100th anniversary, that’s what.
 Each season until 2019 we will re-stage a play from our glorious past – and we have nine decades to choose from!
-For 2011/12, it’s Gwendolyn MacEwen’s version of the ancient Greek classic The Trojan Women, last performed on our stage in 1992/93.
+For 2016/17, it’s Sarah Daniels’ drama The Gut Girls, about the women working in the “gutting sheds” of Victorian London, which premiered for Alumnae in September 1997.

 Our company motto is Play Like Girls, and membership is open to all women who love theatre.
 You don’t have to be an alumna of U of T!

 For a seriously good time, get over here and play with us, ’cause there’s no one in town who plays like we do.